 How to upload a new master page

-Because we have mapped our network drive, uploading a new master page becomes very easy.
-Simply drag-and-drop the file into your Master Page Gallery.
+Because we have mapped our network drive, uploading a new master page becomes extremely easy.
+Simply drag and drop the file into your Master Page Gallery.

-If you have any associated design files, such as CSS files or images, you can drag-and-drop these into the Master Page Gallery also.
+If you have any associated design files, such as CSS files or images, you can drag and drop these into the Master Page Gallery as well.

-In SharePoint, refresh the Master Page Gallery page to see that the new HTML master page is added.
-But, notice that an associated ASP.NET master page has not yet been created.
+In SharePoint, refresh the Master Page Gallery page to see that the new HTML master page has been added.
+However, note that an associated ASP.NET master page has not yet been created.

 Because we dragged and dropped the HTML master page into the Master Page Galley, the content type associated with the file is Design File.
-For SharePoint Server 2016 to create an associated ASP.NET master page, we have to change the content type for the newly uploaded HTML master file.
-This is performed by changing the file properties.
+For SharePoint Server 2013 to create an associated ASP.NET master page, we have to change the content type for the newly uploaded HTML master file.
+This is done by changing the file properties.

 To change the file properties:

-On the Master Page Gallery page, we can see that an associated ASP.NET master page is created.
+On the Master Page Gallery page, we can see that an associated ASP.NET master page has been created.

 We are now ready to apply our new master page.